Why won't my Mac update?

 Occasionally, login items, launch agents, or corrupt extensions that load when your Mac starts up can cause issues when it comes to installing macOS updates.
 Luckily, you can start up in safe mode and try your update from there.
 The process will depend on the Mac model you use.

-Here's how to boot in safe mode for Intel Macs:
+Here's how to boot in safe mode for Intel-based Macs:

 - Shut down your Mac and wait 10 seconds before turning it on again.